It’s a fascinating part of Chinese culture that most people don’t smile at strangers. Here’s why.

-I recently watched the first episode of Ricky Gervais’ “An Idiot Abroad” (Jan 2011), in which he sends his reluctant and culturally clueless friend Karl to China.
+In the very first episode of Ricky Gervais’ show “An Idiot Abroad” (Jan 2011), he sends his reluctant and culturally clueless friend Karl to China.
 In utter culture shock on his first day in China, he takes a rickshaw ride through Beijing’s busy Houhai Lake area.

-One thing that freaked him out was the fact that he would make eye contact, smile and say “hello” to passing Chinese…but not a single person responded or smiled back (instead staring back with confused looks).
+One thing that freaked him out was the fact that he would make eye contact, smile and say “hello” to passing Chinese…but not a single person responded or smiled back.
+Instead, they would just stare back at him with a confused look.

 Echoing the feeling of many first-time travelers to China, he mutters, “I don’t think I’ve ever felt this lost before.”